Editor’s note: Many of these groups are starting to return to in-person meet-ups. Visit the groups’ websites for details.

-What They Do: Each Chapter has it’s own meeting schedules and activities, including things like playgroups, moms night out, craft and cooking activities, book clubs, and plenty of ways to help those in need with charitable activities and fundraising events.
+What They Do: Each chapter has their own meeting schedules and planned activities, including things like playgroups, moms night out, parenting speakers, craft and cooking activities, book clubs, and plenty of ways to help those in need with charitable activities and fundraising events.
 Visit the national MOMS Club website to find the nearest local chapter in your area.
-There are dozens and dozens in the LA area; you’re sure to find the perfect one for you!
+There are dozens and dozens in the LA area so you’re sure to find a great fit for both you and your brood!

-What Does It Cost: MOMS Club charges members an annual membership fee anywhere between $35-$45 depending on the chapter.
+What It Costs: An annual membership fee anywhere between $35-$45 depending on the chapter.
 Events and activities are generally free.

 West LA Parents Of Multiples

 Who They Are: It should come as no surprise that moms (and dads) of multiples need all the extra help they can get.
-This group offers an extensive support system for LA parents of twins, triplets and quadruplets or more.
-With events and resources both on and offline, there are a variety of different ways to get involved, meet other parents of multiples and get some extra help both before birth and after.
+This group offers an extensive support system for LA parents (and even those expecting) of twins, triplets, quadruplets or more.
+With events and resources both on and offline, there are tons of ways to get involved, meet other parents of multiples and get much-needed encouragement both before birth and after.

-What They Do: West LA Parents of Multiples offers seminars and informational meetings on parenting topics, playgroups with similar aged kids, an online forum, and even a collection of preemie clothes members can borrow from.
+What They Do: West LA Parents of Multiples offers seminars and informational meetings on parenting topics, playgroups with similar aged kids, an online forum, and even a collection of preemie clothes members can borrow.
 Support systems are also in place to provide meals for families with newborns and a helping hand to moms on bedrest or families in the NICU.
 As if all of this unconditional support wasn’t enough, WLAPOM taps into its philanthropic side by donating essential supplies and baby gear to needy parents of multiples through the Multiple Helpings program.

-What Does It Cost: Families are charged an annual membership fee of $55.
+What It Costs: Families are charged an annual membership fee of $55.

 LA Dads Group

-What They Do: The group hosts playdates, parenting workshops, social events like movie screenings, and even dads-night-out.
+What They Do: The group hosts playdates, parenting workshops, social events like beach outings or movie screenings, and even dads-night-out.
 They also organize volunteer activities from time to time to do their part in paying it forward for those less fortunate.

-What Does It Cost: The group is free to join.
+What It Costs: The group is free to join.

-If you don’t have time for meet-ups or you’re just looking for a safe place to vent in the wee hours of the night, then online mom groups are the place to be.
-Before Facebook groups were even a thing, the original forum for all things parenting in Los Angeles was Peachhead.
-Founded in 1997 by Venice mom Linda Perry, the group now has over 10,000 members and continues to be a go-to place to gab, swap baby gear, and ask every parenting question imaginable.
+Peachhead: Before Facebook groups were even a thing, the OG parenting forum in Los Angeles was Peachhead.
+Founded in 1997 by Venice mom Linda Perry, the group now has over 10,000 members and continues to be a go-to place to gab, swap baby gear, and ask every parenting question under the sun.

 LA Mommies: With the long-reaching influence of social media, there are literally hundreds of Facebook groups dedicated to moms, parents, and parents to be.
 One of these biggest networks in our part of the planet is LA Mommies.
-It’s a private group, so no one outside of it will see you post about having a mommy meltdown at 2 a.m.) but with over 50,000 members, be prepared to have your posts read (and potentially commented on) by thousands of people.
-Posts are anything and everything mom-related from pregnancy and parenting advice, to the best spots for birthday parties or date nights.
+It’s a private group (so no one outside of it will see you post about having a mommy meltdown at 2 a.m.) but with over 50,000 members, be prepared to have your posts read (and potentially commented on) by thousands of people.
+Posts are anything and everything mom-related from pregnancy and parenting advice to the best spots for birthday parties or date nights.

 What They Do: While these groups are online-based forums for chatting and seeking advice, subset groups and friendships have formed, taking them offline for occasional meet-ups.

-What Does It Cost: There are no fees to join.
+What It Costs: There are no fees to join.